iantimmis/llm-samplers/docs/source/samplers.rst

    c.
 Accept proposal with probability min(1, exp(β * (proposal_reward - current_reward)))
 3. Return the final sequence after MCMC iterations

+Unlike other test-time optimization methods that search for a single optimal output, QAlign converges to sampling from the optimal aligned distribution for each prompt as compute scales.
+This prevents over-optimization of imperfect reward models.

 **When to use:**
 - For aligning model outputs with specific objectives without fine-tuning
 - When you have a reward model that can score text quality
 - To improve model performance on specific tasks at inference time
 - As an alternative to computationally expensive fine-tuning approaches

-**Based on the paper:**
-"Sample, Don't Search: Rethinking Test-Time Alignment for Language Models" (https://arxiv.org/abs/2504.03790)